0b01/rickyhan.com/_posts/2017-10-27-how-to-handle-order-book-data.markdown

 Offset 80: -- records - see below --
 ```

-First we put a magic value to identify the kind of file.
-Then we store the symbol and exchange for the file in a 20-char string.
-Then number of records and max ts so a reader won't need to read the entire file to find this information.
+First put a magic value to identify the kind of file.
+Then store the symbol and exchange for the file in 20 characters.
+Then number of records and maximum timestamp so during decoding, it is unnecessary to read the entire file to find this information.

-Whenever we have structured data, it makes sense to build a simple binary file format to increase storage efficiency.
+When dealing with large amount of structured data, it makes sense to build a simple binary file format to increase storage and processing efficiency.

-If you want to learn more about file encodings, take a look at the [spec for .rdr](https://github.com/sripathikrishnan/redis-rdb-tools/wiki/Redis-RDB-Dump-File-Format).
+If you want to learn more about file encodings, take a look at the [spec for redis files](https://github.com/sripathikrishnan/redis-rdb-tools/wiki/Redis-RDB-Dump-File-Format).

 ### Read, Write traits

-The above encoder/decoder can support a lot of buffers: BufWriter, TcpStream, String, etc..
-This is done by using the trait system in Rust.
-As long as the buffer implements the Read, Write traits, we can use dtf as a file format/ stream protocol.
-C++20 is adding a similar functionality called [concepts](https://en.wikipedia.org/wiki/Concepts_(C%2B%2B)).
+The above encoder/decoder can support a multitude of buffers: BufWriter, TcpStream, String, etc... thanks to the trait system in Rust.
+As long as the buffer struct implements `Read`, `Write` traits, it can used to transfer or store orderbook ticks.
+This saves a lot of boilerplate.

 ```rust
 fn write_magic_value(wtr: &mut Write) {